Like other moms, Cindy Changyit Levin of Morton Grove sometimes has to take her children with her as she travels around town.

 With Levin's volunteer work lobbying members of Congress to vote for food aid to help families in developing nations survive, though, Levin sometimes brings her 5- and 8-year-old to Congressional offices.

 Levin explains in the Q&A below.
-For more on why she feels so compelled to volunteer to help feed the starving, see Part One.
+For more on why she feels so compelled to volunteer to help feed the starving,

 Q. How do you find time for this?

 I am a stay at home mom.
 I did not have so much time when I started because I had two infants.
 But as they have grown, I have grown.
 Now that they're 5 and 8, they do this a lot.

 They write letters, we do Girl Scout awareness things, and they come with me.
 They're little lobbyists.

 They've talked to Senators Durbin and Kirk, before he had the stroke, about the need for global vaccines for children in poverty.